nmeredov/HTTP-client/README.md

 # HTTP-client
 HTTP-client, which can send all crucial API3 requests and parse responses.

-HTTP-client covers two basic scenarios: 1) Three bets in one round | 2) Cancelled game
+HTTP-client with tests covers two basic scenarios: 1) Three bets in one round | 2) Cancelled game Framework "mocha" with library "chai" are used for the tests.

+To run the test open terminal in this project and write - npm test

 Scenario Three bets in one round: